timothy-baker/ShippedMyPants/Example-Project/Updated Project Goal.md

       - crimes-to-date on that block
       - need to find out the patterns of crime by day, what are the spikes / troughs?
       - add total count of crimes on that block per week, per year, total number of homocides ever
+      - add week's worth of events for a single day's prediction

 2. Use Obj2Vec to create embeddings
       - Each block & feature vector should have its own embedding